-Founded in 2013, Brevitest Technologies is a life sciences company focused on improving patient care.
-While most traditional tests require sending samples to an outside lab and waiting days to receive results, Brevitest technologies has developed a biomedical device capable of performing these same tests in a point-of-care setting.
+Founded in 2013, Brevitest Technologies, LLC. is a life sciences company focused on improving patient care.
+While most traditional tests require sending samples to an outside lab and waiting days to receive results, Brevitest has developed a biomedical device capable of performing these same tests in a point-of-care setting.
 Brevitest’s patented biomedical assay platform technology performs traditional quantitative ELISAs in an automated fashion.
 Unique workflow improvements, including the use of microfluidics, allows previously lengthy assays to run in a fraction of the time – without sacrificing data quality.
 With Brevitest’s specialized cartridges and device, Brevitest can run a fully automated, quantitative assay in under 15 minutes.

 This is a broadly applicable platform technology targeted towards markets with an unmet need for a sensitive, easy to use, point-of-care method to quantify molecules.
 Brevitest™ provides a novel solution for the traditional point-of-care clinical markets, estimated to be $25 billion worldwide.
 It also has the potential for use in diverse other areas where a low-cost, portable, quick, and user-friendly bioanalytical method is needed.
 We are working with co-developmental partners to develop and test the technology further with the goal of reaching a wide range of markets.

 AACC’s Disruptive Technology Award (2018)